-No consumer may be turned away from homeless designated housing due to lack of income, lack of employment, disability status, or substance use unless the project's primary funder requires the exclusion or a previously existing and documented neighborhood covenant/good neighbor agreement has explicitly limited enrollment to clients with a specific set of attributes or characteristics.
+No client may be turned away from homeless dedicated housing due to lack of income, lack of employment, disability status, or substance use unless the project's primary funder requires the exclusion or a previously existing and documented neighborhood covenant/good neighbor agreement has explicitly limited enrollment to clients with a specific set of attributes or characteristics.
 Housing Providers restricting access to projects based on specific client attributes or characteristics will need to provide documentation to the CoC providing a justification for their enrollment policy.

-Both CoC providers and program participants may deny or reject referrals.
-All service denials should be infrequent and must be documented in HMIS with specific justification as prescribed by the CoC.
-Allowable criteria for denying a referral includes:
+Both CoC housing providers and program participants may deny or reject referrals.
+Referral rejections from housing providers should be infrequent and must be documented in HMIS with specific justification as prescribed by the CoC.
+Allowable criteria for denying a referral include:

-- Consumer /household refused further participation (or client moved out of CoC area) - Consumer/household does not meet required criteria for program eligibility - Consumer/household unresponsive to multiple communication attempts - Consumer resolved crisis without assistance - Consumer /household safety concerns - Property management denial (include specific reason documented by property manager and validated under fair housing laws).
+- Client/household refused further participation (or client moved out of CoC area) - Client/household does not meet required criteria for program eligibility - Client/household unresponsive to multiple communication attempts - Client resolved crisis without assistance - Client/household safety concerns - Property management denial (include specific reasons documented by property manager and validated under fair housing laws).